 - Two components: a standby generator and an automatic transfer switch.

-- It will senses the power loss within seconds and boot up electricity so that power loss is very less.
+- It will sense the power loss within seconds and boot up electricity so that power loss is very less.

 - It can monitor utility power, constantly.